ildar-shaimordanov/my-scripts/cmd/README.md

-# bash scripts
+# cmd/bat scripts

-Collection of bash scripts
+Collection of cmd/bat scripts

 Demo scripts are under the `*/t` directories.